-Flat Canyon Graben is a structure that may represent an extensional graben that has been modified by diapiric collapse.
-This structure is approximately one mile wide.
-It begins near Timber Canyon in the Hells Kitchen Canyon SE quadrangle and extends north to Chriss Creek where it bends to the west.
+Flat Canyon graben is a structure that may represent an extensional graben that has been modified by diapiric collapse.
+This structure is approximately one mile wide, it begins near Timber Canyon in the Hells Kitchen Canyon SE quadrangle and extends north to Chriss Creek where it bends to the west.
 This graben is bounded on the east by the high-angle, down-to-the-west normal fault which parallels the southwest front of the Gunnison Plateau.
 It places Hall Canyon Conglomerate against Flagstaff and Green River strata.
 The west edge of the graben is bounded by a down-to-the-east normal fault which places the Hall Canyon Conglomerate against Green River and Arapien strata.

 The bend in the graben parallels the northwest trend of Skinner Peaks which cuts across the otherwise north-south trending structures that are related to the Basin and Range-Colorado Plateau provinces.
 The graben, like Skinner Peaks, is underlain by Arapien Shale.
 The presence of the Arapien in the subsurface beneath the Flat Canyon graben is manifest in salty well water and sink holes (W. Jay Dalley, landowner, personal communication, 1989).
-It seems reasonable to assume from this evidence that the structure of the Flat Canyon Graben and the adjacent Skinner Peaks is controlled in part by diapiric collapse of the Arapien.
-It also seems reasonable to assume, based on the timing of the event, that the mobility of the Arapien was triggered by Basin and Range faulting.
+It seems reasonable to assume from this evidence that the structure of the Flat Canyon Graben and the adjacent Skinner Peaks is controlled in part of diapiric may be partly due to not much said on structure of Sprimer Peoles.